electricjones/electricjones.github.io/_posts/2023-06-09-games-do-good.md

 We often hear of potentials dangers games: people getting lost in fantasy, encouraging violence, loss of ambition, addiction, and on and on.
 {: .article_paragraph }

-This list represents evidence-based and powerful voices on the other side -- a collection of articles, stories, and research studies that show positive effects of videogames.
+This list represents evidence-based and powerful voices on the other side -- a collection of articles, stories, and research studies that show positive effects of video games.
 {: .article_paragraph }

 It is not a comprehensive list.
 It is not meant to be a full literature review.
 It is not authoritative.
 It does not claim to be unbiased.